dinde451/jarr.d1/Jarulfs_Guide.md

 in that monsters will not always act as they are supposed to, cause long streaks of the same result.
-An example is a monster missing continuously for almost an infinite time when they in fact should hit way more often due to having a auto To Hit for example (see chapter 5.1 under To Hit).
+An example is a monster missing continuously for almost an infinite time when they in fact should hit way more often due to having a auto To Hit for example (see CHAPTER_LINK_how-to-calculate-monster-data under To Hit).
 This only affect monster behavior though, nothing else like item drops or the behavior of spells.